datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-powerpoint.markdown

 [El Confidencial reports](https://www.elconfidencial.com/espana/2018-10-07/el-dosier-anti-independencia-que-circula-por-la-ue-y-borrell-ya-ha-enviado-a-las-embajadas_1626530/) that Josep Borrell (Spanish Minister of Foreign Affairs) has forwarded to diplomatic posts a powerpoint presentation critical of the Catalan independence movement. <a href="{{site.url}}/pdfs/buenoarmijo.pdf">The document</a>, a 27 page powerpoint, compares the independence movement with Marine Le Pen's Front National and Brexit, points out Spain's high rankings in democratic indices, suggests that police violence against Catalan voters on October 1 2017 was fake news, and paints the independence movement as a political force driven by the rural and the wealthy.

-Though we do not know the full context under which the document's author, Antonio Bueno-Armijo, presented the powerpoint to the European External Action Service, the presentation's structure and content imply several factually incorrect and misleading arguments about the Catalan independence movement.
-In this article, we'll dive into five implicit lies in the anti-independence dossier.
+It has not been independently confirmed that the document is authentic, or that it was indeed shared by Borrell with the Spanish diplomatic corps.
+Since El Confidencial has a history of publishing [manipulative or false stories](https://www.elnacional.cat/ca/politica/institut-luther-king-desmentit-quim-torra_304911_102.html), we make no claims as to whether this document was actually authored by Antonio Bueno-Armijo, presented the powerpoint to the European External Action Service, or shared internally among the Spanish diplomatic corps.
+Nonetheless, since the document is receiving significant exposure in social media, it is worth exploring the presentation's structure and content, particularly insofar as they contain misleading information.
+In this article, we'll dive into 7 manipulations in the anti-independence dossier.

 # Manipulation 1: Police violence against voters on October 1 was "fake news"